Pravargav/Amadeus/SAC/sentences/imp.md

 -> Today is the right day to visit the temple.

 -> Today is the day we are supposed to visit the temple.

+***Emphasise Time***

+-> We have to do it today, no later.

+-> We should do it now, not later.

+-> It has to be done today.

+-> It needs to be done by the end of today.

+-> We need to leave right now.

+-> Let’s do it straight away.

+-> We need to sort this out at once.

+-> We’re doing it first thing tomorrow.